Townsend Saunders

-Townsend Saunders (born April 20, 1967) is an Olympic silver medalist in wrestling who was a two-time All-American at Arizona State University.
-In 1987 Saunders became an NCAA Div.
-II National Champion for California State University-Bakersfield.
-Townsend was a Goodwill Games gold medalist in 1994 and also won two Pan American Games gold medals in 1991 and 1995.
+Townsend Saunders (born April 20, 1967) is an Olympic silver medalist in freestyle wrestling.
+Collegiately, Saunders was a two-time NCAA Division I All-American at Arizona State University and an NCAA Division II National Champion for California State University-Bakersfield.
+Townsend was also a Goodwill Games gold medalist in 1994 and won two Pan American Games gold medals in 1991 and 1995.

 Biography

 Saunders was born in White Sands, New Mexico.
 Known in college as "Junior" Saunders, he adopted his given name in international competition.
-In 1985 he was a California State runner-up while wrestling for Torrance High School in Torrance, California.
+In 1985, he was a California State runner-up while wrestling for Torrance High School in Torrance, California.
 Townsend Saunders has also competed in mixed martial arts for the Ultimate Fighting Championship, at UFC 16 and UFC 18.

-Saunders married Tricia, a four-time World Champion FILA wrestler, and is the father of three children.
+Saunders is married to Tricia Saunders, a four-time FILA World Champion in women's freestyle wrestling, and is the father of three children.

 In 2019, Saunders was inducted into the National Wrestling Hall of Fame as a Distinguished Member.